verbb/formie/docs/get-started/configuration.md

 ### Fields
 - `fieldDefaults` stores per-field-type default settings.
 For example, set File Upload, Date, Phone, Agree, Email, Number, element field, and other supported field defaults with their field class names as keys.
 Legacy settings such as `defaultFileUploadVolume`, `defaultDateDisplayType`, `defaultDateValueOption`, and `defaultDateTime` are migrated automatically into `fieldDefaults`.
 Custom field types can opt in via [Field Defaults](/developers/field-defaults).
-- `allowPublicVolumes` allows File Upload fields to use public asset volumes.
+- `allowPublicVolumes` allows File Upload fields to use public asset volumes, and controls whether “Public URL” is available as an email summary value.
+Configure in **Settings → Fields**.
+- `allowMultiSelectDropdowns` controls whether form editors can enable “Allow Multiple” on Dropdown and element fields using a dropdown display type.
+When disabled, the setting is hidden in the form builder and existing values are forced off.
+Configure in **Settings → Fields**.
+- `allowPhoneCountrySelector` controls whether form editors can enable the country code selector on Phone Number fields.
+When disabled, the setting is hidden in the form builder and existing values are forced off.
+For default-off behaviour on new phone fields without hiding the setting, use [Field Defaults](/developers/field-defaults) (`countryEnabled: false`).
+Configure in **Settings → Fields**.
 - `enableLargeFieldStorage` stores field content in large-text database columns for projects that expect very large submission payloads.
 - `plainTextHtmlSanitizationMode` controls how plain-text input values are handled when HTML is submitted.
 Use `preserve` or `sanitize`.